adauto82/hrf/README.md

 ## Disclamer

 I would appretiate a follow up on the discussion in the hash.go comments.
 I leave there an explenation about what I think that happened.

+## TODO

+Maybe it would be nice to have an output bar that gives feedback to the user about the status of the download.
+So it does not think the program stalled